rolandobrown/harmonious358/README.md

 #About Harmonious 358

 This app will provide people with opportunities to remember how to appreciate, accept and adjust.
-How to be touched, touched, and moved in ways that return Harmonious.
+How to be touched, how to touch, and how to move in ways that return Harmonious.

 This app outlines operating system of a remembered Universe.
 Presents agreements, definitions, rules, relationships, characters, and significant events.
 These function as reference points and inform readers about the operating system that governs a short story named The Hated / The Loved.